 Styling tip: Curl sponge for definition, butter or cream for moisture, and protective styles when needed.

-Washing frequency: Every 7–10 days.
+Washing frequency: Every 7 to 10 days.
 Oil scalp between washes.

 How to Get a Low Taper Fade on Curly Hair: Step-by-Step Barber Tutorial